 • You must have put aside $495 to pay the renewal application fees.
 If you are having trouble paying the fees, consider creating a GoFundMe campaign and applying for a grant from United We Dream’s DACA Renewal Fund.

 • If you have received legal citations, been arrested, or been criminally charged or convicted since initially receiving DACA, you must gather evidence of these contacts with law enforcement or the courts.
-We highly recommend speaking to an attorney or a BIA (Board of Immigration Appeals)–accredited representative prior to applying, because given changes in who is considered an “immigration enforcement priority,” the risks associated with applying may be different if you have had interactions with law enforcement.
+We highly recommend speaking to an attorney or an accredited representative prior to applying, because given changes in who is considered an “immigration enforcement priority,” the risks associated with applying may be different if you have had interactions with law enforcement.

 ■ How do I apply to renew my DACA?